technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 dumbuild
 ========

-dumbuild is a minimal build tool for building C++ programs.
-The goals
+dumbuild is a small build tool for building C++ programs, written in C++.
+The goals include:
-include:

 * Small and self-contained.
+The code is Public Domain.
 Easy to embed in larger open-source projects -- no external dependencies, no license restrictions.

-* Simple and sane config language.
+* Simple and sane config language (based on JSON syntax).

-* Easily hackable and extendable by C++ programmers.
+* Written in garden-variety C++ -- hackable and extendable by C++ programmers.

 * Support Windows, Linux and Mac OSX out of the box.
-Bootstraps itself if necessary using a simple batch file or shell script.
+Bootstraps itself if necessary using a small included batch file or shell script.

 * Reliable and fast.
-Use it as your everyday build tool.
+May be usable as your everyday build tool.

 Getting dumbuild
 ================